FAQs: Additional green bin collections

-Residents of our district will have to pay a small annual fee to have more than one green bin collected in future.
+Residents of our district will have to pay a small annual fee to have their additional green bin collected in future.

 The charge for collecting additional green bins already operates in Cambridge City.